WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

   static void Main(string[] args)
   {
    int ageOne = 35;
-   bool isGodLike = true; // I am not showing all the code. isGodLikeOne = IsGodLike(ageOne);
+   bool isGodLikeOne = true; // I am not showing all the code. isGodLikeOne = IsGodLike(ageOne);
    Console.WriteLine("To say our hero is God like is " + isGodLikeOne);
   }